perriera/for_interfaces/linux/README.md

 #### Alternate Case
 #### Windows 10/11  (WSL/WSL2 install)
 It can be and it is the first thing to do when ever there is any mention of using Linux on a Windows 10/11 platform.
 But for our purposes `multipass` is easier to use (and **recommended** over WSL/WSL2).
-However, WSL/WSL2 would be a better an easier to manage alternative to VirtualBox, (albiet setting it up to work with a GUI can be bit of a challenge).
+However, WSL/WSL2 would be a better and easier to manage alternative to VirtualBox, (albiet setting it up to work with a GUI can be bit of a challenge).
 - [WSL/WSL2](https://learn.microsoft.com/en-us/windows/wsl/) website
 - [WSL/WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) wiki
 - [WSL/WSL2](https://www.udemy.com/courses/search/?src=ukw&q=wsl%2Fwsl2) tutorials